themisir/themisir.com/content/posts/implementing-ordered-queue.md

 }
 ```

-There's still 2 disadvantages of this method though.
-First one is the user has to be careful with it in order to not cause [deadlocks](https://en.wikipedia.org/wiki/Deadlock).
-The queue should not be used before releasing any held values and such values should be always released.
-Dealing with software issues is much easier compared to protecting programs from people who write them.
-That's why today we have various tooling from simple linters to compilers like `rustc` that shouts at you if you've done anything stupid.
-All of those are in place to protect us from ourselves.
-And yet we always find a way to mess things up.
+thewe's stiww 2 disadvantages of t-this method though. o.O f-fiwst one is t-the usew has to b-be cawefuw with i-it in owdew to n-nyot cause [deadwocks](https://en.wikipedia.org/wiki/Deadlock). :3 the queue shouwd nyot be used befowe w-weweasing a-any hewd vawues a-and such vawues s-shouwd be awways w-weweased.
+(U ﹏ U) deawing w-with softwawe i-issues is much e-easiew compawed to pwotecting pwogwams fwom peopwe who wwite them. -.- that's why today w-we have vawious toowing fwom simpwe wintews t-to compiwews wike `rustc` that shouts at you if you've done a-anything baka. (⑅˘꒳˘) a-aww of those awe i-in pwace to pwotect u-us fwom ouwsewves. ( ͡o ω ͡o ) a-and yet w-we awways find a-a way to mess things u-up.

-The second problem is actually unfortunate one.
-It won't cause any significant performance or synchronization penalties, but it's still enough to annoy a perfectionist one like me.
-Problem is that, because we are acquiring writer lock to hold a value we won't let any read operation to happen until the held value is freed which is fine, but we use the same writer lock for checking if `head == nil`, which can be done using a reader lock instead.
-The unfortunate part is that golang `sync.RWMutex` doesn't support lock upgrading, we can't first acquire a reader lock and upgrade it to a writer one before moving on to the next step.
+the second pwobwem is actuawwy unfowtunate o-one. -.- it w-won't cause any s-significant pewfowmance o-ow synchwonization p-penawties, ^^;; b-but it's s-stiww enough to a-annoy a pewfectionist one wike me. >_< pwobwem is that, mya because we awe acquiwing wwitew w-wock to howd a vawue we won't wet any wead o-opewation to happen untiw the hewd v-vawue is fweed which is fine, mya but we use the same wwitew wock f-fow checking if `head == nil`, OwO which can be done using a weadew w-wock instead. 🥺 t-the unfowtunate p-pawt is that gowang `sync.RWMutex` doesn't suppowt wock upgwading, w-we can't fiwst acquiwe a-a weadew w-wock and upgwade i-it to a wwitew o-one befowe moving o-on to the nyext s-step.

-### Lock upgrading
+### wock upgwading

-**RW Lock upgrading** is a mechanism in various RW Lock implementations that lets you first acquire a non-exclusive lock (reader lock usually) and if needed lets you to atomically "upgrade" it to an exclusive lock (eg: writer lock).
-Similarly there's also concept of **RW Lock downgrading**, which is reverse process of lock upgrading — user first acquires an exclusive lock, then downgrades it to a non-exclusive lock if exclusivity is no longer needed.
+**ww wock upgwading** is a mechanism in vawious ww wock i-impwementations t-that wets you f-fiwst acquiwe a n-nyon-excwusive wock (weadew w-wock u-usuawwy) and if n-nyeeded wets you t-to atomicawwy "upgwade" it to an excwusive wock (eg: wwitew wock). σωσ simiwawwy thewe's a-awso concept of **ww wock downgwading**, (⑅˘꒳˘) which is wevewse pwocess of wock u-upgwading — u-usew fiwst acquiwes a-an excwusive w-wock, ( ͡o ω ͡o ) then downgwades i-it to a non-excwusive w-wock i-if excwusivity i-is nyo wongew nyeeded.

-If you are wondering why can't we just release a lock and acquire another one right after that to upgrade or downgrade them, the problem is atomacity.
-Which means releasing and acquiring of locks should happen simultaneously.
-Otherwise this could happen:
+if you awe wondewing why can't we j-just wewease a w-wock and acquiwe a-anothew one wight a-aftew that to u-upgwade ow downgwade t-them, σωσ the p-pwobwem is atomacity. >_< w-which means weweasing and acquiwing of wocks shouwd happen simuwtaneouswy. :3 o-othewwise this couwd happen:

 ```go
 var value int
 ```

-1. **Thread #1** acquires a writer lock
+1. **thwead #1** acquiwes a wwitew wock
-2. **Thread #1** `value = 1`
+2. **thwead #1** `value = 1`
-3. **Thread #1** releases the held writer lock
+3. **thwead #1** weweases the hewd wwitew wock
-4. **Thread #2** acquires a writer lock
+4. **thwead #2** acquiwes a wwitew wock
-5. **Thread #2** `value = 2`
+5. **thwead #2** `value = 2`
-6. **Thread #2** releases the held lock
+6. **thwead #2** weweases the hewd wock
-7. **Thread #1** tries to upgrade by acquiring a writer lock
+7. **thwead #1** twies to upgwade by acquiwing a w-wwitew wock
-8. **Thread #1** `print(value)`
+8. **thwead #1** `print(value)`
-9. **Thread #1** releases the held writer lock
+9. **thwead #1** weweases the hewd wwitew wock
 ...

-Here 2 threads race with each other to set `value` to a specific number and print it.
-What **Thread #1** were expecting is to set `value = 1` and see "1" getting printed on the standard output.
-However because our lock downgrade operation were not atomic another thread can [race](https://en.wikipedia.org/wiki/Race_condition) to acquire a lock between our downgrading operation and so does **Thread #2** and wins the race.
-And this costed **Thread #1** with an inconsistent result.
-Instead of printing value which it previously set to `value` (which was `1`), now it will print value of `2` instead which was set by **Thread #2** during the race.
+hewe 2 thweads wace with each othew t-to set `value` to a specific nyumbew and pwint i-it. (ꈍᴗꈍ) nyani **thwead #1** wewe expecting is to set `value = 1` and see "1" getting pwinted on the s-standawd output.
+(U ᵕ U❁) h-howevew because o-ouw wock downgwade o-opewation w-wewe nyot atomic a-anothew thwead c-can [wace](https://en.wikipedia.org/wiki/Race_condition) to acquiwe a wock between ouw downgwading o-opewation a-and so does **thwead #2** and wins the wace. >_< and this costed **thwead #1** with an inconsistent wesuwt.
+OwO instead o-of pwinting v-vawue which it p-pweviouswy set to `value` (which was `1`), >_< nyow it wiww pwint vawue of `2` instead which was set by **thwead #2** duwing the wace.

-<small>Don't ask me why would anyone do that, if you have a better yet simple example to represent lock upgrading/downgrading concepts let me know.</small>
+<small>don't ask me why wouwd anyone do t-that, (U ᵕ U❁) if you have a-a bettew yet simpwe e-exampwe to w-wepwesent wock u-upgwading/downgwading c-concepts wet m-me know.</small>

-Atomic upgrades on the other hand would have solved the issue by releasing and acquiring another lock simultaneously.
+atomic upgwades on the othew hand w-wouwd have sowved t-the issue by w-weweasing and acquiwing a-anothew w-wock simuwtaneouswy.

-1. **Thread #1** acquires a writer lock
+1. **thwead #1** acquiwes a wwitew wock
-2. **Thread #1** `value = 1`
+2. **thwead #1** `value = 1`
-3. **Thread #1** downgrades held lock to a reader lock atomically
+3. **thwead #1** downgwades hewd wock to a weadew w-wock atomicawwy
-4. **Thread #1** `print(value)`
+4. **thwead #1** `print(value)`
-5. **Thread #1** releases the held lock
+5. **thwead #1** weweases the hewd wock
-6. **Thread #2** acquires a writer lock
+6. **thwead #2** acquiwes a wwitew wock
 ...

-As you can see here the upgrade happened within a single operation compared to the first example which required 2 separate operations which gave a chance to **Thread 2** to acquire a lock in between them.
+as you can see hewe the upgwade happened w-within a s-singwe opewation c-compawed to the f-fiwst exampwe w-which wequiwed 2 s-sepawate opewations w-which gave a-a chance to **thwead 2** to acquiwe a wock in between them.

-## Conclusion
+## concwusion

-Data structures doesn't have to be boring.
-They can be boring, but in this article I tried to make them boring and annoying at the same time.
-Jokes aside, in the above article I tried to not just step-by-step implement a data structure but also explain reasoning behind different choices I made during the implementation.
-Which to me is more valuable thing for programmers rather than writing code.
+data stwuctuwes doesn't have to be b-bowing. ^^;; they can b-be bowing, >_< but i-in this awticwe i-i twied to make t-them bowing and a-annoying at the s-same time. mya jokes a-aside, mya in the above awticwe i twied to nyot just step-by-step impwement a data s-stwuctuwe but awso expwain weasoning behind diffewent c-choices i made duwing the i-impwementation. 😳 which to me is mowe vawuabwe thing fow pwogwammews w-wathew than wwiting code.

-The snippets on the article are from my currently private (soon might become open-source) side-project which I am hoping to finish up in a few months if I don't lose my motivation to do so.
-The article in general took about 2 days because it was late night when I started writing and felt asleep after writing the first few sections.
+the snippets on the awticwe awe fwom m-my cuwwentwy p-pwivate (soon might b-become open-souwce) s-side-pwoject w-which i am h-hoping to finish u-up in a few months i-if i don't wose my motivation to do so. (ˆ ﻌ ˆ)♡ the awticwe in genewaw took about 2 d-days because it was wate nyight when i stawted w-wwiting and fewt asweep aftew wwiting t-the fiwst few sections.

-I hope you enjoyed reading the article.
-If you have anything to say don't hesitate to reach out me via twitter (link on the header) or send a mail to `me at themisir dot com`.
-Cheers and bye ✌️
+i hope you enjoyed weading the awticwe. (⑅˘꒳˘) i-if you have a-anything to say d-don't hesitate t-to weach out me v-via twittew (wink o-on the headew) o-ow send a maiw t-to `me at themisir dot com`.
+XD cheews and bye ✌️